Five Reasons To Apply a Skim Coat

 If you or your customer has an ugly or outdated wall/ceiling texture that is dated or was poorly done, skim coating will give you a new canvas without having to tear out all of your existing walls to get rid of your unsightly texture!

 New drywall that’s not going to be textured should get a very thin skim coat.
-This insures that you will have a uniform surface to prime and paint.
+This ensures that you will have a uniform surface to prime and paint.
 Sometimes when you don’t skim coat new drywall, you can see where the paint absorbs differently into the joint compound and drywall paper leaving the tape joints very visible especially with paint that has a sheen such as semi-gloss or gloss paints.
 This is called flashing or photographing in the painting world.
 Flashing can also happen when a lot of natural light is in a room or by a South facing window that the light shines directly down a wall or ceiling.

 A skim coat is one of the easiest and most cost-effective ways to bring walls and ceilings back to their original luster after repairs or damage.
 Skim coating should also be a consideration on remodeling projects or any project where new drywall is installed, especially on smoothed finished walls and ceilings in high traffic areas where the light will rake across the surface.